opentable/slate/source/index.md

 ## Making a new reservation

-OpeTanbe will call the partner API whenever a diner is attempting to book a reservation.
-OpenTable may additionally call the **lock** API prior to booking a reservation.
-The call to lock will only occur when attempting to book a restaurant that has been marked as using the slot availability mode.
-Capacity mode bookings do not require slot locks by the partner system.
+OpenTable will call the partner API whenever a diner is attempting to book a reservation.
+OpenTable will call the **lock** API prior to booking a reservation via a POST to the reservation entity.

-Here are some other important points to note:
+Other points of note:

 * The href fiedld in the reservation supplied by OpenTable when booking the reservation will remain valid only if OpenTable receives a valid response to its POST call to the reservation endpoint.
 * The res_id field MUST be populated and returned by the partner API if the reservation is created in the partner's reservation system.